dyhes/zulip/docs/production/upgrade-or-modify.md

   guarantees about how quickly we'll resolve an issue to folks without a formal support contract.
-- We do not support downgrading from `main` to earlier versions, so if downtime for your Zulip server is unacceptable, make sure you have a current [backup](export-and-import.md#backups) in case the upgrade fails.
+- We do not support downgrading from `main` to earlier versions, so if downtime for your Aloha server is unacceptable, make sure you have a current [backup](export-and-import.md#backups) in case the upgrade fails.